ashwanisinghel/KeepScreenAwake/README.md

 ## Notes

-- The app must remain visible in Chrome to work effectively
+- The app must remain visible in the browser to work effectively
-- Minimizing the Chrome window may cause the wake lock to be released
+- Minimizing the browser window may cause the wake lock to be released
-- The wake lock is automatically released when you close the Chrome window
+- The wake lock is automatically released when you close the browser window
 - This is a client-side solution that doesn't require any server or installation